-The Guide to Making Your Home Work for an Elderly Relative4 minute read
+The Guide to Making Your Home Work for an Elderly Relative

-The aging of American Baby Boomers, a generation now numbering approximately 75 million, is expected to have an enormous impact on American society.
+The aging of American Baby Boomers, a generation now numbering over 75 million, is expected to have an enormous impact on American society.
 An estimated three million individuals will turn 65 every year for the next two decades or so.
-For the most part, Baby Boomers are healthier, wealthier and more active than previous generations.
-However, retirement in the traditional sense may not be part of the plan for many of these healthy, active seniors.
+For the most part, Baby Boomers are healthier, wealthier and more active than previous generations; retirement in the traditional sense may not be part of the plan for many of these healthy, active seniors.

 Even though Baby Boomers may be in better physical condition than their predecessors, aging takes a toll on physical well-being, with mobility and vision problems causing the most concern.